-- While at the University of Pisa, he became interested in mathematics, and began studying mathematics on his own. - He dropped out of the University in 1585. - Appointed to Chair of Mathematics at Pisa in 1589. - Became the Chair of Mathematics at the University of Padua in 1592.
-Remained at Padua for the next 18 years.
+- While at the University of Pisa, he became interested in mathematics, and began self-studying mathematics. - He dropped out of the University in 1585, but continued self-studying Mathematics. - Became a professor of Mathematics at Pisa in 1589. - Became the Chair of Mathematics at the University of Padua in 1592.
+He remained at Padua for the next 18 years and made most of his discoveries in physics and astronomy.